-Not only can water damage destroy your home and belongings, it can also be a danger to your health.
-Whether it’s from a pipe leak, a storm damage, or high humidity, mold can absolutely be a problem for you and your home.
+Not only can water damage destroy your home and belongings, but it can also be a danger to your health.

 Not that any mold is good mold, but there are some that are more dangerous than others.
 The longer the mold has to breed, the more dangerous it can get.

 Stachybotrys chartarum, commonly referred to as black mold, requires material to be wet for several days to set in.
 This is one of the most infamous toxic molds because it can rapidly grow in homes and is extremely dangerous to humans.

 The bathroom, one of the most used rooms in the house, is definitely a place where mold can grow and thrive.
 The most common type of mold found in bathrooms is pink mold.
 There is usually high humidity and there is always a lot of water.
 Not only can showers or baths leave puddles on the floors, but the steam from hot water temperature causes a ton of humidity in there.

 Oftentimes bathrooms are not very well ventilated, so allowing the water to dry naturally may take longer.
 In order to prevent mold in your bathroom, clean it regularly and invest in a bathroom fan.
 This will not only help the bathroom to dry, but it will keep the air circulating and not allow as much opportunity for humidity to pool.